coq/coq/doc/sphinx/language/core/inductive.rst

    This command accepts the :attr:`program`, :attr:`bypass_check(universes)`, and :attr:`bypass_check(guard)` attributes.
+   It also accepts the :attr:`sealed` attribute placed just before the name (or names) defined by the fixpoint.

    To be accepted, a :cmd:`Fixpoint` definition has to satisfy syntactical constraints on a special argument called the decreasing argument.
 They